Panduza/panduza-doc/tutorials/dio_control_with_raspberry_pico/index.md

 - 1 raspberry PI PICO
 - 1 USB cable to connect the PC to the PICO (micro USB cable)
 - 2 LEDs
-- 1 resistors of 1Kohms maximum
+- 1 resistor of 1Kohms maximum
 - 1 push button

 ```bash